Open Government Partnership: Co-creation

 OGP participating countries co-create a National Action Plan (NAP) with civil society.
 The action plans are "the driving device" for OGP, as they are the instrument through which government and civil society develop their agreed reforms, or commitments, every two years.
 The set of commitments aims to advance transparency, accountability, participation, and/or technological innovation.
 Countries, with the active involvement of civil society, are encouraged to tackle new and ambitious commitments as well as build upon past successes.
 An effective public consultation process during the development of action plans can help build broad support for commitments with a wider set of actors to rely on for successful implementation.
 OGP participating countries operate on a two-year action plan calendar cycle, whereby countries are continuously implementing their programs.
 The government must regularly report on its progress and work with civil society to monitor and achieve the agreed-upon reforms.
 Progress is evaluated at regular intervals by an independent researcher appointed by the OGP's Independent Reporting Mechanism.

-Civil society engagement

-The Civil Society Engagement (CSE) Team works to broaden, strengthen, and engage a strong civil society network to participate in OGP, particularly at the national level.
-The team supports national civil society actors to help them make better use of the OGP process, including the design, implementation, and monitoring of OGP action plans, for achieving their own advocacy objectives.

-Civil society in Nigeria’s open government reforms

-A notable actor in Nigeria’s open‑government space is Precious Chimdimma Ebere, whose organisation DO Take Actio* empowers grassroots champions to monitor public procurement, train women in procurement, and advocate for greater contracting transparency.